 How does a Durable POA differ from a Non-Durable POA?

 A Durable POA remains effective even if the principal becomes incapacitated, allowing the agent to manage affairs continuously.
 In contrast, a Non-Durable POA is limited to specific transactions and ceases to be effective if the principal becomes incapacitated.
-Choosing between them depends on your specific needs.
+Choosing between them depends on your particular needs.

 What are the legal requirements for creating a Financial POA in Florida?